apache/apisix/doc/plugins/zipkin.md

 * `endpoint`: the http endpoint of Ziplin, for example: `http://127.0.0.1:9411/api/v2/spans`.

-* `sample_ratio`: the ratio of sample, the default value is 0.001, the minimum is 0.00001, the maximum is 1.
+* `sample_ratio`: the ratio of sample, the minimum is 0.00001, the maximum is 1.

 ## How To Enable